adamchainz/patchy/README.rst

     2

-How to create a patch
+How to Create a Patch
 =====================

 1. Save the source of the function of interest in a ``.py`` file, e.g.